Sammyspeed75/Stage-2-Parkinsons/README.md

 recordings per patient, the name of the patient is identified in the first column</h2>

+<h1 align="center"> What is XGBoost?</h1>

+XGBoost is a new Machine Learning algorithm designed with speed and performance in mind.
+XGBoost stands for eXtreme Gradient Boosting and is based on decision trees.
+In this project, we will import the XGBClassifier from the xgboost library; this is an implementation of the scikit-learn API for XGBoost classification.

-👩‍🔬👩‍💻Workflow :
+<h1 align="center"> 👩‍🔬👩‍💻Workflow </h1>

-We will use the Google Colab Notebooks whih are popular data science tools to do our Model building.
+We will use Google Colab Notebooks which is a popular data science tool to do our Model building.
+In this Python machine learning project, using the Python libraries scikit-learn, numpy, pandas, and xgboost, we will build a model using an XGBClassifier.
+We’ll load the data, get the features and labels, scale the features, then split the dataset, build an XGBClassifier, and then calculate the accuracy of our model.

-1 Load the Dataset

-2 Data Preprocessing

-3 Splitting the dataset

-4 Training the model

-5 Testing The model

-6 Determining accuracy

-* Here we load all the libraries we will need to work with .
+* Below are the libraries required to be imported.

   ```
   import pandas as pandas